 Place the masa over a cheesecloth or a fine-mesh sieve for at least 3 hours, so the excess moisture drips out.

 Once the masa is ready, stir in the salt, recaito, and enough of the achiote oil to moisten the dough and add a little color.
 You are now ready to assemble and wrap the pasteles.

 Prepare a work surface to assemble and wrap the pasteles.
 If you have friends helping you, set up an assembly line.

 For each pastel, lay out a piece of parchment paper, topped with one piece of banana leaf.
-Brush achiote oil in a rectangle shape on the center of the banana leaf.
+Brush achiote oil in a rectangular shape on the center of the banana leaf.

-Spread 1 1/2 to 2 spoonfuls of masa into the center of the leaf.
+Spread 1 1/2 to 2 spoonfuls of masa onto the center of the leaf.

 Add one spoonful of pork filling and top with another spoonful of masa.